midimaster21b/Resource-Management-Simulator/README.md

    npx serve
    ```

-   Serve the staticaly built application.
+   Serve the statically built application.
 The default serve port is 5000.

 ## Running The Program